openjdk/amber-docs/site/guides/text-blocks-guide.md

         green
         blue""";

-This text block is equivalent to is `"red\ngreen\nblue"`.
+This text block is equivalent to `"red\ngreen\nblue"`.
 Thus, placing the closing delimiter on the last visible line effectively drops the last `\n`.